Modern General Practice Overview

 • identify what type of patient need goes where (to other services, type of healthcare professional)

-• understand how much demand same-day demand versus routine demand (and understand variation by day of the week)
+• understand how much demand is same-day demand versus routine demand (and understand variation by day of the week)

 • supports planning appointment books and avoids clinicians needing to squeeze in ‘urgent extras’